 Eishaus: Overcoming pandemic challenges to create two profitable businesses

 As Tom Von Den Benken neared the end of his corporate career, he looked forward to 2020 as an opportunity for a fresh start.
-It would be the year he would finally fulfil his lifelong dream of opening a coffee shop, Eishaus, which would serve coffee, German-style ice cream and desserts.
+It would be the year he would finally fulfill his lifelong dream of opening a coffee shop, Eishaus, which would serve coffee, German-style ice cream and desserts.

 Then, COVID-19 hit.
 With dine-in suspended and long-term uncertainty on the horizon, Tom knew he would need to change directions in order to make his dream a reality.
 The pandemic’s food service limitations inspired some creative problem solving from Tom and his daughter Addie, his new business partner.